random-things/fake-schema-generator/README.md

 ### Isn't that a lot of extra code for the same result?

-Yes, but no matter how large your schema is, you can generate all of the data through type annotations.
-It lets you separate your schema from your data generation, which can be useful if you're generating a lot of data or you just like maintaining a clean separation of concerns.
+It's a little extra code, but there are some pretty serious benefits:

+* You get more realistic-seeming fake data that's actually suitable for input into a relational database.
+* You can separate your schema types from the data generation process, making your code more readable and maintainable.
+* You can generate a large amount of data with a consistent schema in a single step.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.